- How are brain and spinal cord tumors in adults treated?

 Targeted therapy for adult brain and spinal cord tumors

 As researchers have learned more about the inner workings of cells that cause cancer or help cancer cells grow, they have developed newer drugs that specifically target these changes.
 These targeted drugs work differently from standard chemotherapy drugs.
-They often have different (and less severe) side effects.
+They sometimes work when chemo drugs don’t, and they often have different (and less severe) side effects.
 These drugs do not yet play a large role in treating brain or spinal cord tumors, but some of them may be helpful for certain types of tumors.

 Bevacizumab is a man-made version of an immune system protein called a monoclonal antibody.
 This antibody targets vascular endothelial growth factor (VEGF), a protein that helps tumors form new blood vessels to get nutrients (a process known as angiogenesis).
 Tumors need new blood vessels to grow.

-This drug works by blocking a cell protein known as mTOR, which normally promotes cell growth and division.
-For subependymal giant cell astrocytomas that can't be removed completely by surgery, it may shrink the tumor or slow its growth for some time, although it’s not clear if it can help people with these tumors live longer.
+Everolimus works by blocking a cell protein known as mTOR, which normally helps cells grow and divide into new cells.
+For subependymal giant cell astrocytomas (SEGAs) that can’t be removed completely by surgery, it may shrink the tumor or slow its growth for some time, although it’s not clear if it can help people with these tumors live longer.

 Other targeted therapies are now being developed and studied in clinical trials.